23 Must-Read Books for Downton Abbey Fans

 In the Gilded Age, wealthy New York families like the Vanderbilts and Astors escaped the heat of summer in Manhattan by traveling to Newport for the season.
 Pearl is the teen daughter of one of these families, but yearns for a different life than her social-climbing mom expects.

-Ginerva is also in Newport for the summer, but she’s a new immigrant from Italy and joins the household as a servant and seamstress.
-Pearl and Ginerva become fast friends, but Pearl can’t let her family know she’s befriended a member of the staff.
+Ginevra is also in Newport for the summer, but she’s a new immigrant from Italy and joins the household as a servant and seamstress.
+Pearl and Ginevra become fast friends, but Pearl can’t let her family know she’s befriended a member of the staff.
 The realities of their approaching adulthood became real when Pearl accepts a “suitable” marriage proposal that will pull her further into society life.

 Murder at Melrose Court book cover